HonglingLei/Augmented-Reality-with-Planar-Homographies/README.md

 ![book](https://github.com/HonglingLei/Augmented-Reality-with-Planar-Homographies/blob/main/data/ar.gif)

-This AR application only incorporated the translation of oobjects (Since BRIEF is not rotation-invariant).
+This AR application only incorporated the translation of objects (Since BRIEF is not rotation-invariant).
 To account for the rotation of objects, scaling, etc., we would need a better point representation like ORB.

 ## Make a Simple Panorama